Public comment on ASIC's regulatory activities

 In the same way, where we are a party to civil litigation, we will issue a media release or media advisory on the outcome of that litigation.

-We will generally issue a media release or media advisory on the outcome of administrative proceedings, including merits reviews by the Administrative Appeals Tribunal.
+We will generally issue a media release or media advisory on the outcome of administrative proceedings, including merits reviews by the Administrative Review Tribunal.
 In these cases, the media release or media advisory will include the name of the person against whom the proceeding was taken and the outcome.

 We will issue the media release or media advisory about the outcome of administrative proceedings even when the person has a right to appeal against or otherwise seek review of the decision.
 This is because there is a significant public interest in ensuring that consumers are aware of and informed about action taken by us.
 A relevant court or tribunal will have jurisdiction to suppress a decision pending the outcome of an appeal or review.
 We will normally oppose applications for orders to this effect.